UPCOMING ADVENTURES

 Things To Consider

-Palmarium is a managed reserve, with a more controlled environment compared to national parks.
+Palmarium is a private reserve with a more controlled environment.

-The experience is focused and relatively compact.
+The experience is highly focused on lemurs.